DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/point/README.md

 Input dir: TA1 feature extraction training directory Output dir: cropped images patches with each BB and class (txt)

-Set the cropping size 1024*1024, and if there are points contained in the mask, draw a BB with them and add idx of class BB size = 60*60
+Set the cropping size 1024 by 1024, and if there are points contained in the mask, draw a BB with them and add idx of class BB size = 60 by 60

 Cropped output image/txt name format:
 - e.g. MAPSHEETNAME_HN_WH.jpg and MAPSHEETNAME_HN_WH.txt